asimons04/tesseract/README.md

 #### Admin Panel
 - [ ] Fix /admin panel so it doesn't render for non-admins.
 Granted, it's all public API data and they can't change anything, but unauth users shouldn't even see it.
+- [ ] Add check to make sure the slur filter regex is valid before sending to API.
+- [ ] Add toggle to `/admin/instances` to select an operating mode: blocklist vs allow list and hide the non-selected